 Google also recommends using the canonical link element to help minimise content duplication problems and this is of the most powerful tools at our disposal.

 If your site contains multiple pages with largely identical content, there are a number of ways you can indicate your preferred URL to Google.
 (This is called “canonicalization”.)

-Google SEO – Matt Cutts from Google shares tips on the new rel=”canonical” tag (more accurately – the canonical link element) that the 3 top search engines now support.
+Google SEO – Matt Cutts from Google shared tips on the rel=”canonical” tag (more accurately – the canonical link element) that the 3 top search engines now support.
 Google, Yahoo!, and Microsoft have all agreed to work together in a

 “joint effort to help reduce duplicate content for larger, more complex sites, and the result is the new Canonical Tag”.

 Example Canonical Tag From Google Webmaster Central blog: